focus-editor/focus/LOG.md

     - Have a user error log - with an icon in the title bar to toggle it
     - Ignore project folders which are children of another project folder?

-- Don't highlight occurrences when they only contain whitespace and newlines (or CRLF)
-- BUG: when pressing shift + backspace, a selection is created because we're holding shift.
-This is confusing.
-Also it acts as a DEL.

 - File management:
     - Open file dialog:
         - Display something to indicate no entries